-Archaeology aims to open a window into the past by unearthing artifacts that show exactly how human's ancestors used to live.
-But sometimes, experts have actually discovered archaeological finds that rewrote history.
-Rather than confirming a commonly held belief (cavemen were stupid!) these types of finds would upend it (cavemen made art and crafted advanced tools!).
+Archaeology aims to open a window into the past by unearthing artifacts that show exactly how humans' ancestors used to live.
+But sometimes, experts have discovered archaeological finds that rewrote history.
+Rather than confirm a commonly held belief (cavemen weren't intelligent!), these finds would upend it (cavemen made art and crafted advanced tools!).
 More recent historical artifacts that rewrote history have changed the way people think about ancient civilizations and humanity as a whole.

 Some of these discoveries might seem minor at first glance.
 A new burial ground might seem like another collection of bones, until you consider what its placement means about early humans' intelligence.
 A strange metal mass could be a piece of trash, until historians discover it can calculate the planets' orbits.
 These eye-opening, and downright weird, discoveries continue to expand people's view of their world.
 From ancient fossils to strange structures, every object can help modern humans understand the past a little more.
 Read on to discover a few of these important artifacts in history, and be prepared to be amazed.